mishamyrt/gamacros/crates/gamacros-activity/README.md

-# AJam Activity
+# gamacros-activity

-A package for listening to macOS system events.
+A crate for listening to macOS system events.

 ## Supported events

 - Frontmost application changed
-- Audio output device changed
-- Audio input device changed